 - put in place measures for supporting the student and creating a sensitive, inclusive environment at school.

 Schools should be vigilant about the potential for any bullying or harassment.
 DOE policy requires schools to work to prevent bullying and harassment and respond promptly to address allegations.
 For more information, see Chancellor’s Regulations A-830, A-831, and A-832 and A-830.

 Every student is entitled to be addressed by the name and pronoun that correspond to the student’s gender identity that they assert at school.
 Students are not required to obtain parental consent or a court-ordered name and/or gender change before being addressed by the name and pronoun that they choose.
 The principal or their designee, in consultation with the student, is responsible for ensuring that teachers and other school staff are aware of and honor a student’s request to be referred to by the name and pronoun that correspond to their gender identity.
 It is important to note that some students may use gender-neutral pronouns such as they, ze, or other pronouns.
 It is the school’s role to support the student.

-For a student who has not obtained a legal name change or who does not have government ID reflecting the new gender, the student’s name and gender can be changed on these records if the parent, or the student if they are 18 years of age or older, submits a signed Name and Gender Change Request Form to the school’s pupil accounting secretary or principal’s designee.
+For a student who has not obtained a legal name change, the student’s name can be changed on these records if the parent, or the student if they are 18 years of age or older, submits a signed Name and Gender Change Request Form to the school’s pupil accounting secretary or principal’s designee.

 For students who are currently enrolled in a DOE school, the school in which the student is enrolled must make the name and/or gender change in ATS upon receipt of the required documentation described above.